nidhi-2619/BakeryAPI/README.md

 ```

 ### Create Superuser

+To create a superuser account, use this command:

 ```
 python manage.py createsuperuser
 ```

 ### Start the development Server

 ```
 python manage.py runserver
 ```
+Server will be available at` http://127.0.0.1:8000 `in your browser

 ### API Endpoints
 ##### Admin Endpoints